Tips for success with re-building your GFA-565 circuit board… in no particular order…

 - Matching transistors: If you replace the MPSA13 and MPSA63 devices, they must be matched.
 I recommend it anyways, as the factory matches are only so-so.
 This is an involved topic, and is covered here at this thread on DIYAUDIO.
 The DIYAUDIO transistor matching jig is a bit of a community effort; The forum moderator ‘Anatech’ designed the circuit, and user ‘Cogeniac’ designed the original circuit board, and I’ve developed my own forked version of that board.
 At some point there will probably be a group buy for boards.
 The project will also likely go open-source.

 - EBC, CBE, BCE confusion!
 Replacement transistors KSP42 and KSP92 are EBC instead of BCE as original 2SC3478 and 2SA1376, so they must have their leads bent all goofy in order to fit.
 This can be surprisingly difficult to keep straight in your head.
 Triple-check that you have them in the correct order.
-I use the transistor tester on a cheap multimeter, just to verify I have the leads in the right order.
 To make things even more confusing, transistors BC550 and BC560 are CBE instead of BCE, the opposite arrangement versus the KSP42/92.
+And some datasheets show pin numbers from above, some below.

 - I like to get rid of the wire-wrapping posts and solder the wires directly in.
 When I put the amp back together, I install the output modules last, so no need for the wire-wrapping posts.